danieldiamond/gitlab-analytics/.gitlab/issue_templates/KPI Status Monthly Report Template.md

 - [ ] What is the handbook commit this issue starts from:
 - [ ] What is the handbook commit this issue ends on:

+## High level summary
+- [ ] What is the total number of KPIs at this issue start date:
+- [ ] What is the total number of KPIs completed by the end of this issue:

 ### Concerns/Comments
 <!---
 List out any concerns or comments if this issue's scope changes while this issue is live.